eezstreet/SWATEliteForce/README.md

 	- MP5K: A more tactical machine pistol
 	- Browning Hi-Power: Higher-powered 9mm pistol
 	- P226: A well-rounded 9mm pistol
-	- Remington M870 Shotgun: Shortened shotgun that can be equipped as primary or secondary weapon (no silenced version)
+	- Remington M870 Shotgun: Shortened shotgun that can be equipped as primary or secondary weapon
 * Added new equipment from the SWAT4 1.2 mod:
 	- SCAR-H: Heavy assault rifle.
 Includes an Aimpoint, Suppressed Aimpoint, and Suppressed variants.
 	- AKs-74u: Lightweight AK carbine.
+Only available in Multiplayer and All Missions campaigns
 	- MP5K PDW: Tiny submachine gun.
+Includes a suppressed variant.
 * Added new weapons (exclusive to this mod):
 	- Less Lethal M870: Beanbag shotgun available as a secondary.
 	- M870 Breaching: Technically the breaching shotgun from the original game, now as an actual weapon.
 	- M1Super90 Shotgun: Cut shotgun from the original game.
+Lower magazine size than the M4Super90 but faster firing rate and more manageable recoil.
 	- Glock 18: Spitfire machine pistol, available as a secondary.
 	- Glock 19: Ultra lightweight 9mm pistol.
 * Added 3-Packs (tactical) of the following.
 They are equivalent weight and bulk of five items: